amdilo/DIMITRI/README.md

 ------------------

 Following extraction, DIMITRI is now ready to be utilised, this can be achieved by:
-* On Windows: Double clicking the “DIMITRI_V3.sav” file, or running IDL runtime and selecting the file
+* On Windows: Double clicking the “DIMITRI_V4.0.sav” file, or running IDL runtime and selecting the file
-* On Linux: Typing “idl –vm=DIMITRI_V3.sav”
+* On Linux: Typing “idl –vm=DIMITRI_V4.0.sav”

 DIMITRI Team
 ------------------
+- Beatrice Berthelot (MAGELLIUM)
+- Nathalie Camlong (MAGELLIUM)
 - Bahjat Alhammoud (ARGANS)
 - Kathryn Barker (ARGANS)
 - Manuel Arias Ballesteros (ARGANS)